 Benefits of Increasing Your Credit Limit

 There are several benefits to having an increased credit limit.
 Obviously, you have more money that you can spend on that credit card.
 So if you need to make a large purchase, or if you know that you’re going to need to make many smaller purchases, having a larger credit limit will increase the total amount that you can purchase.
-For example, if you are traveling a lot in a month, you’ll want to make sure that your credit limit is large enough to cover all of the charges you anticipate, as well as any unexpected ones.
+For example, if you are traveling often in a month, you’ll want to make sure that your credit limit is large enough to cover all of the charges you anticipate, as well as any unexpected ones.
 Having a larger credit limit can also improve your credit score.
 A large part of your credit score is your credit utilization ratio.
 An important credit card term to know, this is the total amount of debt you have divided by the total amount of credit you’ve been extended.
 The lower your debt to credit ratio is, the higher your credit score will be.
 One way to lower your credit utilization ratio is to decrease your debt.
 However, you can also lower your credit utilization ratio by increasing your available credit.
 You can do this by applying for new lines of credit or by increasing the credit limit on your existing accounts.
 If you do opt for a new credit card, you may consider getting credit card pre-approval first to assess your odds of approval.

 Differences Between Total Credit Limit and Available Credit Limit